 Implementation of Community environmental legislation is to be ensured in the first place by Member States who need to monitor and report on it to the Commission.

 In addition to any implementation and enforcement action taken at national level, the European Commission fulfils the role of "Guardian of the Treaty": according to Article 211 first indent of the EC Treaty, the Commission is to ensure that the provisions of the Treaty and the measures taken by the institutions pursuant thereto are applied.
 In performing that function, the Commission may open infringement procedures.

 Close cooperation between national authorities and the European Commission contribute to a better implementation.
-Regional and local authorities are also key players and co-operation with the Committee of the Regions is facilitated by a Technical Platform for Cooperation on the Environment.
+Regional and local authorities are also key players and co-operation with the European Committee of the Regions is facilitated by a Technical Platform for Cooperation on the Environment.

 The European Union Network for the Implementation and Enforcement of Environmental Law (IMPEL) is a network of the environmental authorities of EU Member States, acceding and candidate countries, and Norway.
 It provides a framework for policy makers, environmental inspectors and enforcement officers to exchange ideas, and encourages the development of enforcement structures and best practices.

 Next to administrative authorities, judges in the Member States have to play a very important role since rights and obligations deriving from Community law are enforced on daily basis by national courts and tribunals.
 The European Union Forum of Judges for the Environment contributes to promote the enforcement of national, European and international environmental law by contributing to a better knowledge by judges of environmental law.